mainwp/mainwp/readme.txt

 * Tweaked CSS for Dashboard boxes mobile devices - ht phalancs

 = 1.0.8.9 - 7-02-14 =
-* Added redirect for a user to add first site on activation
+* Added redirect for a user to add the first site on the activation
 * Cleaned up messages to the user on initial activation
 * Fixed forms to move to the top and show messages on submit
 * Changed Backups to show excluded folders by default